tomjames156/house_marketplace/README.md

-# house_marketplace
+# House Marketplace
-A house marketplace application built with React and Firebase v9 that allows users to view listings and add their own listings.
+A house marketplace full-stack web application built with React and Firebase v9 that allows users to view listings and add their own listings.